- 1 How to grow asparagus

 In case of cultivation in tropical or subtropical areas, production occurs during the first year of cultivation.

 Harvesting takes place daily from early spring to early summer.
 White asparagus harvesting is done manually, using specialized sharp cutters.
-In the case of green asparagus, it can be done mechanically, which is suitable in extensive crops.
+In the case of green asparagus, it can be done mechanically, which is suitable in intensive crops.

 Those asparagus should be collected when they are ready for consumption or sale.
 For this, the rules established by the competent authorities will be taken into account.
 Immature asparagus or those with open head bracts are not suitable for commercialization.